ShirinG/ShirinG.github.io/_posts/2016-11-27-flu_outcome_ML_post.md

 Before I try to predict the outcome of the unknown cases, I am testing the models' accuracy with the validation datasets on a couple of algorithms.
 I have chosen only a few more well known algorithms, but [caret](http://topepo.github.io/caret/index.html) implements many more.

+I have chose to not do any preprocessing because I was worried that the different data distributions with continuous variables (e.g. age) and binary variables (i.e. 0, 1 classification of e.g. hospitalisation) would lead to problems.

 <br>

 Random Forest
 -------------

 [Random Forests](https://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm) predictions are based on the generation of multiple classification trees.

+This model classified 14 out of 23 cases correctly.

 ``` r
 set.seed(27)